 “For this very reason, make every effort to supplement your faith with virtue, and virtue with knowledge, and knowledge with self-control, and self-control with steadfastness, and steadfastness with godliness, and godliness with brotherly affection, and brotherly affection with love.
 For if these qualities are yours and are increasing, they keep you from being ineffective or unfruitful in the knowledge of our Lord Jesus Christ.”
 2 Peter 1:5-8 (ESV)

-Applying what we’ve learned is the final and most important step in Bible study, a step that is often overlooked.
-It’s easy to say, “we know” what God’s Word says about a particular topic.
-But- it can difficult to “apply” what we “know” to our everyday lives.
+Applying what we’ve learned is the final and most important step in Bible Study, a step that is often overlooked.
+It’s easy to say, “we know” what God’s Word says about a particular topic, yet it can difficult to “apply” what we “know” to our everyday lives.

 Exercise your courage muscles today by experiencing the knowledge of God as you apply His Word to our life.